 There are 2 parts to this one.

-1. The Backout feature is to reverse a journal entry.
-Not to be confused with “a reversing journal entry” (LOL), backing out is just what it sounds like: selecting a previously posted journal entry and reversing it.
-If you forgot to make an entry “reversing”, this would be a good use to the Backout feature.
+- The Backout feature is to reverse a journal entry.
+Not to be confused with "a reversing journal entry" (LOL), backing out is just what it sounds like selecting a previously posted journal entry and reversing it.
+If I forgot to make an entry "reversing", this would be a good use for the Backout feature.
 Most times I suspect users want to Backout and Correct…

 What are the limitations?

-I’ll refer you to last week’s post for this, as the list of what you can and cannot copy is the same for what you can and cannot backout.
-(Go to the “Can I copy anything?” section).
+Refer to last week's post for this, as the list of what can and cannot be copied is the same for what can and cannot be backed out.
+(Go to the "Can I copy anything?" section).

-Plus there are 2 more things you can’t do, which I’ve alluded to in my introduction above:
+Plus there are 2 more things I can't do, which I've alluded to in my introduction above: